hungryram/hugo-ihomefinder-tina/content/_index.md

       Connect your MLS board to your website to automatically pull in featured listings.
+  - type: text_and_form
+    body: "## Text and Image"
+    form_body: >-
+      ### Send us a message

+      Please fill out the form below and we'll reach out to you as soon as possible!
+    background_image: /images/uploads/la.jpg
+    background_image_overlay: rgba(0, 0, 0, 0.88)
   - type: featured_Panel
     body: "## Featured Communities"
     column_number: 3